13 Best Things To Do in Rotterdam 13 Best Things To Do in Rotterdam

 13. Visit one of the many museums

-If you’re into museums, this is your place.
-Rotterdam features many well-known museums like Boijmans Van Beuningen, the Kunsthal and the Maritime Museum.
+If youโre into museums, this is your place.
+Rotterdam features many well-known museums like Boijmans Van Beuningen and the Kunsthal.
+Don’t miss out on the opportunity to discover the Maritime Museum to learn about the history of the largest port in Europe (book tickets here).

 Best spots to eat in Rotterdam